HuskyMoonMoon/winston-logstash-ts/README.md

 # winston-logstash-ts
-A winston logstash transport to UDP protocal in Typescript.
+A winston logstash transport to UDP protocol in Typescript.
 Rewrite from https://github.com/liuyanjie/winston-logstash-transport

 ## Dependencies
 - logform: "^2.1.2",